Fanno Creek

 Fanno Creek is a 15 mi tributary of the Tualatin River in the U.S. state of Oregon.
-Part of the drainage basin of the Columbia River, its watershed covers about 32 sqmi in Multnomah, Washington, and Clackamas counties, including about 7 sqmi within the Portland city limits.
+Part of the drainage basin of the Columbia River, its watershed covers about 32 sqmi in Multnomah, Washington, and Clackamas counties, including about 7 sqmi or 20,000 acres within the Portland city limits.

 From its headwaters in the Tualatin Mountains (West Hills) in southwest Portland, the creek flows generally west and south through the cities of Portland, Beaverton, Tigard and Durham, and unincorporated areas of Washington County.
 It enters the Tualatin River about 9 mi above the Tualatin's confluence with the Willamette River at West Linn.

 When settlers of European origin arrived, the Kalapuya lived in the area, having displaced the Multnomahs in pre-contact times.
 In 1847, the first settler of European descent, Augustus Fanno, for whom the creek is named, established an onion farm in what became Beaverton.
 Fanno Farmhouse, the restored family home, is a Century Farm on the National Register of Historic Places and is one of 16 urban parks in a narrow corridor along the creek.

 Although heavily polluted, the creek supports aquatic life, including coastal cutthroat trout (leopard spotted) in its upper reaches.
 Watershed councils such as the Fans of Fanno Creek and government agencies have worked to limit pollution and to restore native vegetation in riparian zones.